-The Company maintains a defined benefit pension plan for all of our eligible employees, a non-qualified supplemental retirement plan for our executives (the "Deferred Compensation Plan"), and a 401(k) savings plan for the benefit of all of our eligible employees.
-The Company ceased all future retirement benefit accruals under the Retirement and Income Plan effective June 30, 2005.
-The Company approved the Deferred Compensation Plan in June 2005.
-The Company currently plans to credit accounts of participants of long service to the Company with certain discretionary amounts ("Pension Plan Benefit Restoration Credits") in lieu of any Company pension plan.
-The Company intends to make Pension Plan Benefit Restoration Credits under the Deferred Compensation Plan for five years, with the first such credit being made in January 2007 for those participants who are employed for all the 2006 plan year.
-Only employees with five full years of vested service on June 2005 qualify for the Pension Plan Benefit Restoration Credits.
+The Company maintains a defined benefit plan (Rollins, Inc. Retirement Income Plan) for employees hired prior to January 1, 2002, a non-qualified retirement plan (Rollins, Inc. Deferred Compensation Plan) for our executives, and a 401(k) savings plan (Rollins 401(k) Plan) for the benefit of all of our eligible employees.

+The Company froze the Rollins, Inc. Retirement Income Plan effective June 30, 2005.
+Due to the freeze of the Rollins, Inc. Retirement Income Plan, for certain of our older and more tenured employees who are participants in the Rollins, Inc. Retirement Income Plan, the Company makes additional company contributions ("Pension Restoration Contributions") into either the Rollins 401(k) Plan (for non-highly compensated employees) or into the Rollins, Inc. Deferred Compensated Plan (for highly compensated employees).
+This contribution will be made for five years.
+The first contribution was made in January 2007 for those participants who were employed for all of the 2006 plan year.
+Only employees with five full years of vested service on June 2005 qualify for the Pension Restoration Contributions.
 Messrs.
-Randall Rollins, Gary Rollins, Glen Rollins, Michael Knottek and Harry Cynkus are expected to receive Pension Plan Benefit Restoration Credits of 3%, 3%, 1.5%, 3%, and 3% of their annual salary (up to a maximum annual salary of \$220,000), respectively, annually under the Deferred Compensation Plan.
-The Deferred Compensation Plan also provides other benefits as described below under "Nonqualified Deferred Compensation").
+Randall Rollins, Gary Rollins, Glen Rollins, Michael Knottek and Harry Cynkus are expected to receive Pension Restoration Contributions of 3%, 3%, 1.5%, 3%, and 3% of their annual salary (up to a maximum 2008 annual salary of \$230,000), respectively, annually under the

+Rollins, Inc. Deferred Compensation Plan.
+The Rollins, Inc. Deferred Compensation Plan also provides other benefits as described below under "Nonqualified Deferred Compensation".